Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

            CMAF chunks, fragments or segments.

    <dfn dfn> **Objects** </dfn>
-           objects ingested by the ingest source such as manifest objects and media objects
+           Objects ingested by the ingest source such as manifest objects and media objects
 	        (media segments, subtitle segments)

    <dfn dfn>**streaming presentation**</dfn>
-           manifest objects and media objects composing
+           Manifest objects and media objects composing
 	        a Streaming presentation based on a streaming protocol suc h as for example [!MPEGDASH]